Skip to main content

 Storefront setup

-In this example, we are assuming the use of the Facebook SDK for JavaScript in the storefront.
+This example assumes the use of the Facebook SDK for JavaScript in the storefront.

 An implementation in React might look like this: